VintageWatchstraps Logo

 In 1873 Ehrhardt was naturalised as a British citizen.
 In 1874 he built a new factory called “Time Works” in Barr Street to increase production.
 It is thought that by this time Ehrhardt's company had produced 200,000 watches.

 Ehrhardt was granted a patent, No. 6406 dated 1894, for improvements in the hand setting mechanism of keyless watches.
-The invention was a mechanism that allowed the keyless mechanism to be put into hand set mode by pulling the crown outwards away from the case.
+The invention was a mechanism that allowed the keyless work to be put into hand set mode by pulling the crown outwards away from the case.
 This is the way that watches are set today so it seems very familiar, but there were hundreds if not thousands of different mechanisms patented in the nineteenth century to effect this before the sliding pinion design invented by Adrien Philippe in 1845 was eventually adopted pretty well universally.

 Ehrhardt trademarks